-The test also can identify areas of heart muscle that aren't contracting normally due to poor blood flow or injury to the heart muscle.
-In MVP, an echo is used to look for prolapse of the mitral valve flaps and for backflow of blood through the leaky valve.
+The test also can identify areas of the heart muscle that aren’t contracting normally due to poor blood flow or injury to the heart muscle.
+In MVP, an echo is used to look for the prolapse of the mitral valve flaps and for the backflow of blood through the leaky valve.

 There are several types of echo, including a stress echo.
 A stress echo is done before and after a stress test.
 During a stress test, you exercise or take medicine (given by your doctor) to make your heart work hard and beat fast.

 A stress echo usually is done to find out whether you have decreased blood flow to your heart (a sign of coronary heart disease, also called coronary artery disease).

 An echo also can be done by placing a tiny probe down your esophagus to get a closer look at the mitral valve.
 The esophagus is the passage leading from your mouth to your stomach.